nicohlr/ipychart/docs/docs/user_guide/introduction.md

 The source code of the ipychart package is available on GitHub at [github.com/nicohlr/ipychart](https://github.com/nicohlr/ipychart).

-You can also find, on Github, a repo with notebooks containing various examples on the use of ipychart.
+You can also find, on Github, a repo with notebooks containing various examples of use cases of ipychart.
 Many code snippets used to create all kinds of charts are gathered there.
 The repo **ipychart-demo-notebooks** is accessible at the following address : [github.com/nicohlr/ipychart-demo-notebooks](https://github.com/nicohlr/ipychart-demo-notebooks)

 Finally, you can also try ipychart online, directly on the dedicated binder that uses the notebooks of the **ipychart-demo-notebooks** repo.
 To do so, [**click here**]().